yoyotv/LSTM-character-generator/README.md

 Use the concept of many to many.

-Feed one character to LSTM every timestep.
+Feed one character to LSTM in every timestep.
 After doing it several times, calcalate the losses across all steps.

 Train the net base on the total loss.